-We would like to thank the board, the management team and all of our employees for their continuous commitment and dedication in this challenging environment.
+We would like to express our wholehearted appreciation to the board, the management team and all of our employees for their continuous commitment and dedication in this demanding environment.
 We also express our gratitude to our customers, suppliers, service providers and shareholders for their ongoing support.